 Will it be useful in my life?

-People learn NLP or Neuro-Linguistic Programming because it gives them the tools and the insights to…
+The answers are many.
+But usually people learn NLP or Neuro-Linguistic Programming because it gives them the tools and the insights to…

 - Feel more in charge of their thoughts and moods